chadrem/totem/README.md

     $ bundle

 You can now create your custom classes in the `app` directory.
-You will need to manually `require` your classes in `app/loader.rb` since Tribe doesn't come with an auto-loader due to thread safety.
+You will need to manually `require` your classes in `app/loader.rb`.
+Tribe doesn't come with an auto-loader due to thread safety.

 Totem comes with an IRB based console similar to Rails: